kuieless/RAMF-Aphid-Honeydew-Excretion-Behavior-Recognition/README.md

-# Note：Due to the complexity of the current codebase and environment, we are actively working on streamlining and optimizing the code.
+## Note：Due to the complexity of the current codebase and environment, we are actively working on streamlining and optimizing the code.
+However, we have prepared the dataset and weight files, which are available for download on Google Drive.

 <h2 align="center">
   RAMF-Aphid-Honeydew-Excretion-Behavior-Recognition